Skip to main content

 A geothermal heating and cooling system supported by seventy-two geothermal wells of 500-foot depth is concealed under the parking lots.
 The stormwater design of the project site includes innovative natural and engineered design elements such as a vegetated green roof, vegetated swales in the greensward, vegetated filter devices, underground stormwater storage, and a vegetated bioretention area to reduce water pollution via stormwater runoff.
 The project is recognized by the U.S. Green Building Council with a LEED Gold Certification.

-This project provides a first-class visitor experience including a gracious arrival, orientation, and departure, as well as the creation of a memorable experience that piques a visitors’ interest and encourages future visits.
+This project provides a first-class visitor experience including a gracious arrival, orientation, and departure.
 The café, museum shop, orientation theater, classrooms, discovery room, and exhibition galleries all enhance the public’s understanding of Monticello in keeping with Jefferson’s vision not only for his 5,000-acre plantation, but also the world.
 Ultimately, the project fulfills the client’s dual mission of education and preservation.

 Awards